goldminer127/Rhythmancy/README.md

 Not only will you find a new path forward on each journey, but as you progress you will notice the world changing around you.

 ## Progression
 The first step on your journey is discovering a record.
-From there, secrets will be revealed to you, such as how to craft the book that will guide you through the mod.
+From there, secrets will be revealed to you, such as how to obtain the book used to begin the mod.

 This book and the vanilla advancements system provides a method by which to find hints on progression and as a lexicon for all information you have uncovered.